 To prove his case, Michel knew Dyersville needed a city-wide database of its assets: everything from pavement, playgrounds, and pipes to signals, signs, and sidewalks.
 If crews could log their work and track resources in real time, they could prove that they were efficiently performing the right work on the right asset at the right time.

-Today, Dyersville uses Cartegraph’s operations management system and Esri ArcGIS to track 17,000 assets and counting.
+Today, Dyersville uses Cartegraph’s operations management system, powered by AWS, and Esri ArcGIS to track 17,000 assets and counting.
 Empowered with Cartegraph’s mobile field app, crews are performing inspections, receiving assignments, and completing tasks in the field using smartphones and iPads.

 No more stacks of paper or forgotten work orders.
 No more morning assignment meetings or calls from city hall.
 Crews grab their devices and are out the door, laser-focused on the work that matters: maintaining city infrastructure as effectively and efficiently as possible.